Coronavirus disruption & applying to Christ's this year

 - If you are studying at home, you may find it helpful to keep a diary of the work you are doing, including what resources you are using (this will help you when you come to write the personal statement for your UCAS application).

-- Remember also that as some people live a long way away, we have many students each year who make a successful application without ever setting foot in Christ's beforehand so if you can't visit when you wanted to and you don't manage to get another opportunity later in the year, please don't be put off.
+- Remember also that as some people live a long way away, we have many students each year who make a successful application without ever setting foot in Christ's beforehand so if you haven't been able to visit Christ's, please don't be put off.
 If you have questions for us, Kristy, Jan and Ellie will do their best to help - do send an email to firstname.lastname@example.org.

 If you were due to take any exams this summer, we realise that in many countries around the world, exams are now cancelled.
 Please remember first of all that you are not alone - that there are many other students in the same position and we will provide guidance in the run-up to applications.